gabrielreisn/nubankCSVReader/README.md

 # nubankCSVReader
-Java application to control your personal finances from nubank CSV file
+JavaScript application to control your personal finances from nubank CSV file